ErwinHaasnoot/qrteparser-webservice/README.md

 ## Warning

 Currently, the parser has only been tested for Python2.7.
-It may or may not work for Python3.
-You can check which version of Python you're running by doing
+It will not work for Python3 You can check which version of Python you're running by doing

     $ python -v

+Generally, both python3 and python2 are installed on pc's.
+If your python is linked to python3, you can check whether any of the following work:

+    python2 -v
+    python27 -v

 ## Installing Python